flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-27-qq/index.md

   - order: 1
     body: >-
-      > “It is introduced with the sole purpose of boosting Ukraine’s defense in the light of a growing aggression from Russia.’
+      > “It is introduced with the sole purpose of boosting Ukraine’s defense in the light of a growing aggression from Russia."

       Ukrainian President Petro Poroshenko after Parliament supported his plan to declare 30-day martial law after Russia fired-on and held three